YoniThee/rise-contacts-app/README.md

-# Getting Started with Create React App
+# Rise Contact App UI

 ## Overview
 This is a React-based front-end application for managing contacts.
 It allows users to create, edit, delete, and search contacts.
 The app interacts with a backend API to perform CRUD (Create, Read, Update, Delete) operations.